drjulija/drjulija.github.io/content/posts/guardrail/index.md

 - Recall:  0.96
 - F1 Score:  0.91

-As you can see from the above results, neural network model outperformed LLM-based classifier quite significantly.
-Below, are confusion matrices for both classifiers.

 <!---
 ![alt-text-1](/posts/guardrail/images/cm.png "title-1")
 -->

+Below, are confusion matrices for both classifiers.

 {{< figure src="/posts/guardrail/images/cm.png" attr="Confusion matrices" align=center target="_blank" >}}

+In this scenario, the neural network model significantly outperformed the LLM-based classifier across all evaluation metrics.

+For a toxic content classification system, achieving a high recall rate is essential to ensure maximum detection of harmful content.
+Consequently, the neural network—with a recall rate of 0.96—would be preferable to the LLM-based classifier, which achieved a recall rate of only 0.78.

+Additionally, in a production environment, the neural network would offer faster processing speeds, taking less than a second per request, whereas the LLM requires approximately 2-3 seconds for each classification.

+However, it is worth noting that the neural network may not generalize as effectively to novel, unseen content, where the LLM could potentially offer an advantage.

 ## Limitations and next steps
-To run Llama3.1 8B model I used Ollama framework, which is a lightweight framework for running LLMs on a local machine.
-Due to quantization, the model performance may have been significantly impacted.
-My next step is to run the same experiment with the full Llama3.1 model using AWS Bedrock.
-In addition, I plan to run the same experiment with LlamaGuard model.
+To implement the Llama3.1 8B model, I utilized the Ollama framework, a streamlined tool for running LLMs on local machines.
+Due to quantization, model performance may have been significantly affected.
+The next phase involves conducting the same experiment with the full Llama3.1 model on AWS Bedrock.
+Additionally, I plan to test the LlamaGuard model under similar conditions.

+For further refinement, the neural network could be trained on a broader range of toxic content types, and alternative architectures and embedding models could be explored.

+An additional experiment using OpenAI’s GPT-3.5 API was attempted; however, after approximately 200 requests, the API returned an error citing "repetitive patterns in the prompt."

 ## Conclusion
+This study compared the performance of a large language model (Llama3 8B with in-context learning) and a traditional two layer neural network classifier for detecting toxic content.
+Results indicate that the feed-forward neural network significantly outperformed the LLM-based classifier across key metrics, achieving an accuracy score of 0.9 and a recall rate of 0.96, while the LLM-based classifier achieved an accuracy of 0.8 and a recall of 0.78.
+Furthermore, the neural network demonstrated faster inference times, making it a more suitable choice for real-time or high-volume production environments.

+These findings highlight that for tasks requiring high recall in content moderation, traditional neural network classifiers may provide superior performance with a reduced computational burden.
+However, the neural network may be less capable of handling novel or more nuanced toxic content, where the LLM’s generalization capabilities could provide an advantage.

+Future work will involve testing a non-quantized version of Llama3.1 on AWS Bedrock to assess any improvements in performance.
+Additionally, exploring the LlamaGuard model and experimenting with more diverse training data and alternative architectures will help refine the neural network classifier further.

 ## 🔗 Code
 Can be found here